Heat kernel-based p-energy norms on metric measure spaces

 \section{Abstract}

-We focus on heat kernel-based $p$-energy norms ($1<p<\infty$) on bounded and unbounded metric measure spaces, in particular, weak-monotonicity properties for different types of energies.
-Such properties are key to related studies, under which we generalise the convergence result of Bourgain-Brezis-Mironescu (BBM) for $p\neq2$.
-We establish the equivalence of various $p$-energy norms and weak-monotonicity properties when there admits a sub-Gaussian heat kernel.
-Using these equivalence, we verify various weak-monotonicity properties on nested fractals and their blowups.
-Immediate consequences are that, many classical results on $p$-energy norms hold for such bounded and unbounded fractals, including the BBM convergence, Gagliardo-Nirenberg and Sobolev-type inequalities.
+We investigate heat kernel-based and other $p$-energy norms ($1<p<\infty$) on bounded and unbounded metric measure spaces, in particular, on nested fractals and their blow-ups.
+With the weak-monotonicity properties for these semi-norms, we generalize the celebrated Bourgain-Brezis-Mironescu (BBM) type characterization for $p\neq2$.
+When the underlying space admits a heat kernel satisfying the sub-Gaussian estimates, we establish the equivalence of various $p$-energy semi-norms and weak-monotonicity properties, and show that these weak-monotonicity properties hold when $p=2$ (that is the case of Dirichlet form).
+Our paper's key results concern the equivalence and verification of various weak-monotonicity properties on fractals.
+Consequently, many classical results on $p$-energy norms hold on nested fractals and their blow-ups, including the BBM type characterization and Gagliardo-Nirenberg inequality.